M1Z1/Radio-Crawler/README.md

 - [**Shuffling engine reference**](#shuffling-engine-reference)
 # **Radio Crawler Overview**

 Welcome to the Radio Crawler documentation!
-Radio Crawler is a system that allows the user to algorithmically control 4 unique instances of the Wide-band WebSDR page http://websdr.ewi.utwente.nl:8901.
-Through the page you can control and listen to a short-wave radio receiver located at the amateur radio club ETGD at the University of Twente.
+Radio Crawler sda is a system that allows the user to algorithmically control 4 unique instances of the Wide-band WebSDR page http://websdr.ewi.utwente.nl:8901.
+Through the WebSDR you can control and listen to a short-wave radio receiver located at the amateur radio club ETGD at the University of Twente.
 Essentially, Radio Crawler is a framework for creating algorithmic sound pieces using live shortwave radio transmissions.

-Radio Crawler let's you control the radio receiver's frequency and modulation: scan a frequency range randomly or linearly, create loops, shuffle and repeat lists, randomly play a list of frequencies and modes.
+Radio Crawler lets you control the radio receiver's frequency and modulation: scan a frequency range randomly or linearly, create loops, shuffle and repeat lists, randomly play a list of frequencies and modes.

-Radio Crawler let's you control the volume envelope of each radio instance independantly: Create fades, short events, long events, sparse or dense sonic environments, thick layers or contrapuntal textures.
+Radio Crawler lets you control the volume envelope of each radio instance independently: Create fades, short events, long events, sparse or dense sonic environments, thick layers or contrapuntal textures.

-Radio Crawler  let's you organise your radio pieces and shuffle them creating long-form works.
+Radio Crawler  lets you organise your radio pieces and shuffle them, creating long-form works.

 # **Installation**